Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authorization/_index.md

 The Action part of the rule defines what type of action that the subject can perform on the resource.

-Currently, the actions relevant for Altinn Apps and Altinn Platform is listed below.
+Currently, the actions relevant for Altinn Apps and Altinn Platform are listed below.
 This list will increase over time.

 * Read
 * Write